estheradwets/portfolio-landing-page/README.md

 # Portfolio
 ##### By Esther Adwets
-### This is a  more detailed description of my resume.
+### This is my portfolio landing page, containing information about me, a few projects I have done, my education background and a contact form.
 ## Table of Content
 + [Description](#description)
 + [Installation Requirement](#Installation)